Dkaban/Python-Password-Generator/README.md

 # Python Password Generator
-This is a password generator created in Python
+This is a password generator created in Python.

 ## How it works:
 User is prompted to: